 NDIR sensors are generally more accurate, longer-time stable, they measure concentration from zero, and can measure high concentrations of CO2.

-These sensors typically consist of an electrochemical cell with a solid electrolyte.
+These sensors typically consist of an electrochemical cell with a solid electrolyte (=solutions or melt that conduct an electric current).
 This cell is heated to the ignition of additional working temperature.
 The electrodes article chemical reactions similar to those of the fuel cell where oxygen is consumed and the electrodes formed article electromotive force.
 By measuring the electromotive force using special electronics are then determined the concentration of CO2 in the air.
 The main advantage of these sensors is high sensitivity and excellent selectivity to carbon dioxide.
-They are usually cheaper than the NDIR sensor, but with somewhat lower durability and accuracy, but is still sufficient for use in ventilation technology.
+They are with somewhat lower durability and accuracy than NDIR sensor, but is still sufficient for use in ventilation technology.

-Sensors working on the electrochemical principle up from about 400 ppm, which due to the concentration in outdoor air, which is about 360-400ppm, does not matter.
-These sensors usually have a built-in auto-calibration function that provides an automatic periodic recalibration of the sensor to the fresh air.
+Sensors working on the electrochemical principle up from about 400 ppm.
+These sensors usually have a built-in auto-calibration function that provides an automatic recalibration of the sensor to the fresh air.
 This eliminates the aging of the sensor and ensures a long-term stability of parameters.